-- 1) Bringing the Subject Property into the Settlement Area Boundary would allow the Boundary to be expanded in a way that complies with the MDS setbacks on prime agricultural lands. - 2) Since the Subject Property has already been identified by the County as a Candidate Expansion Area, this analysis justifies the Subject Property as a reasonable alternative to other properties that would be more impacted by MDS setbacks or would compromise the prime agricultural areas to a greater extent. - Bringing the Subject Property, which is contiguous to the existing settlement area, into the Settlement Area Boundary supports the PPS in providing phased progression of urban development.
+- 1) Bringing the Subject Property into the Settlement Area Boundary would allow the Boundary to be expanded in a way that largely aligns with the MDS setbacks on prime agricultural lands, as the impacts to the Subject Property are relatively small. - 2) Since the Subject Property is adjacent to a property that is recommended for inclusion in the Settlement Area Boundary, this analysis justifies the Subject Property as a reasonable alternative to other properties that would be more impacted by MDS setbacks or would compromise the prime agricultural areas to a greater extent (i.e. are not contiguous with the Boundary, serviceability). - Bringing the Subject Property, which is contiguous to the SABE expanded settlement area, into the Fergus Settlement Area Boundary supports the PPS in providing phased progression of urban development.